-So no, you’re not going to get sick from bedbugs, and you will probably be able to get rid of bedbugs without throwing out all of your belongings.
-But knowing what you need to get rid of bedbugs and how bedbug treatment works will probably help you feel a little bit calmer.
-To find out exactly what you need to know about treating and getting rid of bedbugs, we spoke with Bloom and Timothy Wong, the technical director of New York City–based, eco-friendly pest management company MMPC.
+So, no, you’re not going to get sick from bedbugs, and you will probably be able to get rid of bedbugs without throwing out all of your belongings.
+But knowing what you need to prevent bedbugs and how bedbug treatment works will probably help you feel a little bit calmer.
+To find out exactly what you need to know about preventing, treating, and getting rid of bedbugs, we spoke with Bloom and four other experts, including pest-control professionals and another entomologist.
 Below, they recommend the best ways to kill bedbugs and the products you can buy to help stop them from infesting your apartment in the first place — or, at the very least, to catch them early enough so they don’t become a bigger problem.

 Best products for preventing bedbugs